AFC Wimbledon–Milton Keynes Dons F.C. rivalry: Controversies

 Due to the rivalry between the two clubs, there have been a number of controversies and incidents over the years, both on and off the pitch.

 During the first fixture between the two clubs at Stadium MK on 2 December 2012, a small plane chartered by AFC Wimbledon supporters flew over the stadium several times flying a banner which read "We are Wimbledon".
-Following the fixture, a local newspaper reported that a small minority of visiting AFC Wimbledon supporters were allegedly responsible for damage caused to "seating, toilet and refreshment facilities" within the stadium.
+Following the fixture, a local newspaper reported that visiting AFC Wimbledon supporters were responsible for damage caused to "seating, toilet and refreshment facilities" within the stadium.

 There were security concerns ahead of the first fixture to take place between the two clubs at AFC Wimbledon's (then) home ground of Kingsmeadow on 14 March 2017.
 Due to the street layout surrounding the venue there were safety concerns that groups of opposing supports would clash.
 Only 650 tickets were allocated to visiting fans.
 Following consultation between the police and the two clubs it was agreed the match would be designated as a "bubble fixture" with visiting MK Dons supporters only allowed to travel to the match via mandatory coach travel arranged by the club.
 On arrival, visiting supporters were then escorted to the ground by police.
 A similar arrangement remained in place for every subsequent fixture between the two clubs at Kingsmeadow.

 On 20 December 2017, AFC Wimbledon were charged by the EFL with an alleged breach of league regulations following their home encounter with Milton Keynes Dons on 22 September 2017.
-The alleged breach related to the club not referring to Milton Keynes Dons by their full name on Kingsmeadow's electronic scoreboard throughout the tie as well as failing include their name on the cover of the matchday programme.
+The alleged breach related to the club not referring to Milton Keynes Dons by their full name on Kingsmeadow's electronic scoreboard throughout the tie as well as failing include their name on the cover of the matchday programme and only referring to them as MK or Milton Keynes.

 In April 2018, the EFL reported that it was facilitating mediation between the two clubs in an attempt to reach an amicable agreement in relation to the clubs' relationship towards one another.
 On 10 July 2019, a further statement revealed mediation talks were still ongoing but that a temporary agreement for AFC Wimbledon to treat MK Dons' club name in an equal manner to any other visiting club, in relation to the matchday programme and scoreboard, had been reached.